jaketreacher/docker-media-stack/docs/tutorial/building-images.md

     ```
     The `-t` argument will set the tag in the format `name:tag`.
 Given we haven't explicity specified a `:tag` it will default to `:latest`.
     The `.` is the build context - this is the directory that will be sent into the docker daemon.
-    The `-f` argument can be used to specific a Dockerfile that isn't named `Dockerfile`.

     You will see the output of each step during the build process.